|

 A 6-axis transformation for defined applications is also available (please consult your local Siemens sales office).

-Functional restrictions for export versions:
+Functional restrictions for export versions: Not possible.

 Transformation Pantograph kinematic SCIS (option M51)